rodrigoalmeida94/rodrigoalmeida/content/_index.md

 +++
-title = "Rodrigo Almeida 🛰️🌍🤖s"
+title = "Rodrigo Almeida 🛰️🌍🤖"
 +++

 Hi there!